Chateau de Queribus, Aude visitors guide

 The Chateau de Quéribus is open all year except January, price of admission is 6 euros for adults and 3.50 euros for children up to 15 years old.
 Although the path to the entrance is quite steep in places it is an easy walk.

 You will also enjoy a stroll around the village of Cucugnan just below the castle, and the Chateau de Quéribus is only a few kilometres from the Château de Peyrepertuse, also very impressive and popular with visitors to the area.
-During your visit you can also discover more of the best known cathar castles in France: the Chateau de Quéribus is one of the row of five castles that once protected Fance from invasion by Spain.
+During your visit you can also discover more of the best known cathar castles in France such as the Chateaux de Lastours.

 Map of Chateau de Queribus and places nearby

 Visit near Chateau de Queribus with France This Way reviews